rt126/rt126.github.io/content/schedule/_index.md

 - Dinner and party at tabler

 ## 2025-04-27 Pretour Day 2
-- Welcome to Stockholm!
+- Breakfast
+- Sightseeing in Stockholm
-- Homehost accomodation
+- Lunch
-- Some sightseeing in stockholm
+- Some more sightseeing in stockholm
 - Dinner at tabler

 ## 2025-04-28 Pretour Day 3